cran-task-views/Epidemiology/Epidemiology.md

     models), simulation of outbreaks, and reconstruction of transmission trees
 3.  **Environmental epidemiology:** tools dedicated to the study of environmental factors acting as determinants of diseases
-3.  **Helpers**: tools implementing miscellaneous tasks useful for practicing as well as teaching epidemiology, such as sample size calculation, fitting discretized Gamma distributions, or handling linelist data.
+3.  **Helpers:** tools implementing miscellaneous tasks useful for practicing as well as teaching epidemiology, such as sample size calculation, fitting discretized Gamma distributions, or handling linelist data.
-4.  **Data packages**: these packages provide access to both empirical and simulated epidemic data; includes a specific section on COVID-19.
+4.  **Data packages:** these packages provide access to both empirical and simulated epidemic data; includes a specific section on COVID-19.

 Additional links to non specific but highly useful packages (to create tables,